dsnowden25/CS5004-Midterm/Chapters/Chapter-4/Chapter_4.md

 In Chapters 2 and 3, we built several classes to use as examples, including `Rectangle`, `Student`, and `BankAccount`.
 If you think I am not going to reuse all that code moving forward, you're wrong!

-And yet, how do we know our code actually works?
+And yet... how do we know our code actually works?
 It might compile, it might even work most of the time, but how do we know that?
 This is where Test Driven Development (TDD) comes into play.